Omar-Orensa/CLIP-Enhanced-DF-GAN/README.md

 ### TensorBoard

-Our code supports automate FID evaluation during training, the results are stored in TensorBoard files under ./logs.
+Our code supports automatic FID evaluation during training, the results are stored in TensorBoard files under ./logs.
 You can change the test interval by changing **test_interval** in the YAML file.

 - For bird dataset: `tensorboard --logdir=./code/logs/bird/train --port 8166`
 - For coco dataset: `tensorboard --logdir=./code/logs/coco/train --port 8177`